usmanes70/usmanes70/README.md

 * I am currently learning "Data Scientist With Python" track from datacamp.

-* I have learned the "Data Science with Python (Python Ka Chilla in 40 days)" course with Dr.Muhammad Aammar Tufail.
+* I have learned the "Data Science with Python " course with Dr.Muhammad Aammar Tufail.

 # Skills :technologist: